unnikrishnan-c/HPC-Workshop/README.md

 **TODO**<br>
 Comparison of OpenMP5.0 and CUDA matrix multiplication code.
-Will be updated in four days time.
+Will be updated by April 2nd,2021.